-Sarah is the Director of Insights and Impact Services at CCL, a team that partners with clients to use data to improve programs and show evidence of impact with a goal of helping CCL advance its mission and help our clients achieve greater results.
-Recent projects include conducting an evaluation of a large-scale leadership strategy initiative in the energy sector, a multi-component leadership development program for high potential leaders in a manufacturing company, and a program for women leaders in technical roles.
+Sarah is the Director of Insights and Impact Services at CCL, a team that uses data to improve programs and show evidence of impact with a goal of helping CCL advance its mission and achieve greater results.
+Recent projects include conducting a needs analysis that used predictive analytics to pinpoint development priorities for senior leaders and impact studies of a large-scale leadership strategy initiative in the energy sector, a multi-session program focused on Inclusive Leadership, and a program for women leaders in Finance.

 Ph.D. in Applied Social Psychology from Loyola University, Chicago